CivicActions/ssp-toolkit/docs/controls/SI.md

 Identification of information system security flaws are detected as early as possible by the following methods:
 • Vulnerability scans, as described in RA-5.
 • Log analysis from monitoring described in SI-4.
-• Service flaw notifications (CVEs, etc.) are received by CivicActions Security and passed on to CicvicActions Operations when relevant.
+• Service flaw notifications (CVEs, etc.) are received by CivicActions' Security Office and passed on to CicvicActions Operations staff when relevant.
 Any security issues found are ticketed through JIRA and/or the Git issue queue.
-CivicActions Operations prioritizes the high findings.
+CivicActions Operations staff prioritizes high findings.
 Changes made to correct the information system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB as implemented in CM-3.

 #### b

 ##### CivicActions

-CivicActions testing of the system as a result of security flaw remediation are done through a development environment though use of internal software and automated testing that ensures the system is working as intended.
+CivicActions testing of the system as a result of security flaw remediation is done through a development environment through the use of internal software and automated testing that ensures the system is working as intended.
 When a change is made by a developer, testing though a peer review is conducted as part of the Change Request process to ensure the correct analysis is completed.
-Then changed code is tested in an automatic test environment as described in Configuration Management Plan (CMP).
+Then the changed code is tested in an automatic test environment as described in the Configuration Management Plan (CMP).
 Tracking of the testing is documented in JIRA and/or the Git issue queue.

 #### c

 ##### CivicActions

-CivicActions security-software updates are tested prior to place to production.
+CivicActions security-software updates are tested prior to implementation on production.
 The CivicActions Security framework for installation requires updates to be made within 30 days for high vulnerabilities, 90 days for moderate vulnerabilities, and 240 for low vulnerabilities.
-An issue ticket is created to track the any updates made to the system.
+An issue ticket is created to track any updates made to the system.

 #### d

 ##### CivicActions

 Flaw remediation is part of the CivicActions configuration management process.
 Any security issues found are ticketed through JIRA or the Git issue queue.
-CivicActions Security prioritizes the high findings within the application.
+CivicActions' Security Office prioritizes the high findings within the application.
 Changes made to correct the system as a result of the system flaws are scheduled and coordinated through the CCB Change Request Process and appropriate approvals required from the CCB Chair as implemented in CM-3.

 ### SI-2(2): Flaw Remediation